 *Note: Supervision responsibilities vary within the COE and require different levels of consideration when assigning course releases.
 For example, supervision in the COE may refer to: direct supervision, indirect supervision, clinical supervision, or group consultation.

 In rare instances a faculty member may “bank” or postpone the use of a course release assignment (or fractional course release) for use in the subsequent academic year with the permission of their department head and the Dean.
-Or a department head may ask a faculty member if they are willing to bank a course for a subsequent year if the department cannot otherwise meet its curricular and enrollment needs for a given year with available resources.
+Or, a department head may ask a faculty member if they are willing to bank a course for a subsequent year if the department cannot otherwise meet its curricular and enrollment needs for a given year with available resources.
 A list of banked courses will be noted by the department as part of the annual workload assignment and this record will be maintained centrally.
 No more than three course releases may be banked at one time, and no more than two banked course releases may be redeemed in a given year without the approval of the Dean or Dean’s designee.
 A banked course release must be redeemed within two years of being banked unless otherwise approved by the Dean or Dean’s designee.

 Course Buyouts

-A course buyout permits a faculty member to reimburse the college via an alternate revenue stream in exchange for release from a single course assignment (or equivalent), in order to conduct externally funded research or, assume service or other appointments for which alternate reimbursement is provided.
+A course buyout is a mechanism that permits a faculty member to reimburse the college via an alternate revenue stream in exchange for release from a single course assignment (or equivalent), in order to conduct externally funded research or, assume service or other appointments for which alternate reimbursement is provided.
 Unlike a course release, course buyout implies that the college is reimbursed at a rate that allows them to temporarily fill the instructional gap resulting from the faculty member’s alternate activity.
 Buyout is typically associated with sponsored research.
 Course buyout rates are set and approved at the college level and revisited based on a variety of factors.
 While the financial impact of a course buyout is less than that of a course release, course buyouts do have operational impact on the department and college and therefore require department head and dean or dean’s designee approval.
+Faculty members who anticipate buying out of one or more courses for the upcoming year would indicate their intent at the time of workload planning.

 The COE course buyout rate that is in effect on the date the buyout is first approved will be used as a guideline to determine the internal or external buyout rate for a faculty member.